 The National Association of Forensic Economics is an organization for the advancement and exchange of research and methods in the field of forensic economics.
-In support of this mission, NAFE publishes the peer reviewed Journal of Forensic Economics; sponsors academic and professional sessions at international, national, and regional meetings of economists; and maintains the NAFE Statement of Ethical Principles and Professional Practice.
+In support of this mission, NAFE publishes the peer reviewed Journal of Forensic Economics; sponsors academic and professional sessions at international, national, and regional meetings of economists; and maintains the NAFE Statement of Ethical Principles/Principles of Professional Practice (SEP/PPP).

 What is forensic economics?

 Forensic economics is the scientific discipline that applies economic theories and methods to matters within a legal framework.
 Forensic economics covers, but is not limited to: